Who We Are

 Meet our Board of Directors

-Dr. Rev. Lauran Bethell, Board Member
+Dr. Rev. Lauran Bethell, President

 Global Consultant, International Ministries

-Lois Hansen, Board Member
+Lois Hansen, Secretary

 Meet our Advisory Council